zowe/docs-site/docs/user-guide/cli-uninstall.md

 :::

-The following steps describe how to list the profiles that you created, delete the profiles, and uninstall Zowe CLI.
+To list the profiles that you created, delete the profiles, and uninstall Zowe CLI.

-1. Open a command terminal window.
+1. Open a command line window.

     :::note